MichaelSchneeberger/rxbp/README.md

 the one base to the base of the other Flowable.
 These mappings are called "selectors", and returned by the `unsafe_subscribe` method of each Flowable.

-If two Flowables have the same base, they should match in the sense of the `zip` operator.
-Every pair of elements that get zipped from the two Flowables should match, e.g. from all the elements that gets emitted by the other Flowable only the one makes sense to pair with the current element.
+If two Flowables have the same base, they should match in the sense of the `zip` operator, e.g. every pair of elements that get zipped from the two Flowables should belong together.

 ```python
 import rxbp